atk4/book/en/model/core.rst

 .. php:attr:: table

-    Contains name of table, collection, file or session key, depending on data controller you are using.
+    Contains name of table, session key, collection or file, depending on data controller you are using.

 Core Concepts